Psychological assessment

 Our assessment process

-We begin with a conversation to understand your concerns, your child’s history, and the questions you hope the assessment will answer.
+We begin with a detailed conversation to understand your concerns, your child’s developmental and educational history, and the specific questions you hope the assessment will clarify.
+This ensures the evaluation is focused and appropriately scoped.

-Your child meets with a trained professional for interviews, guided activities, and standardized testing in a calm, child-friendly setting.
+Your child meets with a trained professional for interviews, guided activities, behavioral observation, and standardized testing.
+Sessions are scheduled at a pace that supports attention and engagement.

 Psychological assessment for adults

-Adults may pursue assessment to better understand long-standing challenges with focus, organization, or time management, including questions about ADHD.
-Others seek clarity around mood concerns, personality patterns, or difficulties in work or academic settings.
-Some adults simply want a deeper understanding of how they think, learn, and relate to others.
+We also work with adults seeking clarity about learning, attention, or emotional functioning.
+Some pursue assessment to better understand long-standing challenges with focus, organization, or time management, including questions about ADHD.
+Others seek insight into mood concerns, personality patterns, or workplace difficulties.

 Frequently asked questions